Wendell Sailor: Cocaine controversy

-During a trip to South Africa, while injured he had a confrontation with a patron in a pub.
-He was suspended for a number of matches, but returned in round six, scoring two tries in the win over fellow Australian team, the Western Force.

 On 13 May 2006, hours before the final pool match of the Super 14 competition, it was announced that Sailor was to be suspended indefinitely from representing either the NSW Waratahs or Australian Rugby Team after returning a positive drug test for cocaine.
 Sailor's manager confirmed in a statement it was a doping offence.

 After the Australian Sports Anti-Doping Authority (ASADA) tests confirmed that Sailor's urine 'A' sample from the pre-match test had contained indicators of cocaine, Sailor chose to have the second half of his sample retested.
 The second test results were not published to the media within the timeframe expected, leading to speculation that Sailor's 'B' sample had proved inconclusive or been mishandled, thereby providing an opportunity for appeal.
 Eventually the 'B' sample results were announced, and proved to be positive.

 The ARU immediately imposed a provisional suspension.
 When the matter was heard in the ARU Judicial Body, his legal team argued that he had not ingested cocaine within the 96 hours prior to the urine sample being taken.
 He further argued that he received no performance-enhancing benefits from cocaine, and that the clear scientific evidence is that cocaine is a short-acting stimulant that has effect for no more than two hours at most and that neither it nor its metabolites could have any performance enhancing benefit if taken more than 96 hours before a match.

 When quizzed by counsel for the ARU, Sailor admitted that during previous drug tests he had received anti-doping information cards which carry the warning that all elite athletes are responsible for any banned substance in their system.
 When asked whether he was aware that cocaine is a banned substance, he confirmed that he did.
 The ARU upheld that whether Sailor considered the substance performance-enhancing or not, Sailor was aware that cocaine was a banned substance at the time of ingestion, and refused to reduce or overturn the ban.

 On 23 July, Sailor penned a column in the Sunday Telegraph explaining his actions and apologising to his fans and family.